criblpacks/cribl-google-workspace-rest-io/README.md

 ## Deployment

-After installing the Pack, you must perform the following:
+* This pack is configured by default to use the Worker Group's *Default Destination*.
+* To use the *Default Destination*: No changes are required.
+The pack will route the data to the destination currently set as the Default on the Worker Group.
+* To use a different Destination: You must update the pack's routes to specify your desired Destination.
+* For immediate functionality without requiring Pack route filter expression modifications, every bundled Source within this pack adds a hidden field: `__packsource`.
+This field allows for seamless routing based on the Pack source.

+### Configure the Collectors

-### Create a new project in your Google Cloud Platform deployment.
+#### Create a new project in your Google Cloud Platform deployment.
 * Navigate to `https://console.cloud.google.com/projectcreate`.
 A Google Cloud project is required to use Google Workspace APIs.
 * In the Project Name field, enter a descriptive name for your project.
 * The project ID can't be changed after the project is created, so choose an ID that meets your needs for the lifetime of the project.
 * Click Create.
 The Google Cloud console navigates to the Dashboard page and your project is created within a few minutes.

-### Create a Google Cloud Service account in the Google Developers Console.
+#### Create a Google Cloud Service account in the Google Developers Console.
 * From within your newly created project, navigate to APIs and **Services > Library**.
 * Search for the Admin SDK API.
 Select the Admin SDK API.
 * In Admin SDK API, select the Enable button to enable the Admin SDK API.
 Making calls to this API lets you view and manage resources such as users, groups, and audit or usage reports within your domain.